Prospective clients are often surprised when a factoring company asks for copies of their tax documents during the application process.

-A prospective client’s confusion about this requirement is understandable.
-After all, why does a company that is financing your invoices need information about your company’s tax returns?
+The client’s confusion about this requirement is understandable.
+After all, why does a company that is financing your invoices need information about your company’s tax returns

-Having a tax lien affects your chances of getting financing.
-Tax liens usually encumber all of your company’s assets.
-Furthermore, they may have specific priority rules which can allow tax authorities to take a first position against your company’s assets.
-This situation puts the factoring company in a position where it could lose money.
+Having a tax lien affects your chances of getting financing because tax liens encumber all of your company’s assets.
+Furthermore, they may have specific priority rules that can allow tax authorities to take a automatic first position against your company’s assets.
+This situation puts the factoring company’s position in jeopardy.

 a) Your company must have a payment plan